KDRdev/ImagePost/README.md

 ************************************************

-Run the command below to create DB tables.
+Run the command below from the project root folder to create DB tables.

 ``` C
 php app/setup/db.php